 - Click on change settings

-- Now find Remote Desktop and turn it on
+- Now find the Remote Desktop and turn it on

-There you go, windows firewall will now allow you to connect to this PC remotely using remote desktop protocol.
+There you go, the Windows firewall will now allow you to connect to this PC remotely using remote desktop protocol.

 2. Enable Remote Desktop in Windows Settings

 Just like changing the firewall settings, it is necessary that you allow remote connection as well if you are using remote desktop for the very first time.
 So in order to do this: